joaonunesss/joaonunesss/README.md

 ### Hi there 👋

-My name is João Nunes, I am currently  a student @42 Porto.
+My name is João Nunes, and I am a Software Developer.

 ## About me 📑